 Redefinition: Autism, Asperger’s, and the DSM-5

-The way autism spectrum disorders are defined will soon change, and this is causing concern among families, advocates, and providers.
+The way autism spectrum disorders are defined has changed, and this has caused concern among families, advocates, and providers.
 Will someone who is placed firmly on the autism spectrum today still be on it tomorrow?
 What are the implications for access to services, for research, or for an affected person’s identity?
 And how has the participation of thousands of families in research projects such as the Simons Simplex Collection (SSC) and the Interactive Autism Network (IAN) helped to ensure that the new definition captures the entire range of the autism spectrum?

 The psychiatric manual and how it changes